 Sales Assistant

 A sales assistant works in shops and serves customers, handles sales, and restocks the merchandise.
 The good news is that this is an extremely flexible job for students as the wages start at approximately €21 per hour.
-Popular trends of such jobs are found in all urban centres of Ireland, like Dublin and Cork; therefore, it is a great opportunity to enhance customer service skills and communication.
+Popular trends of such jobs are found in all urban centres of Ireland, like Dublin and Cork.
+Therefore, it is a great opportunity to enhance customer service skills and communication.

 Tutor